OpenDevICON/opendevicon/docs/minterrole.md

 ```

 ####renounceMinter
-`_account` renounces the position as a minter.
+Can be called only by the minters.
+Renounces the position of address who executes this method as a minter.
 Then, the `_account` no longer has permission to mint the tokens.
-Can be called only by the minters.
 ```py
 def renounceMinter(self) -> bool:
 ```